ManageIQ/manageiq.org/site/docs/get-started/create-service-item.md

 Select * Google* as Catalog Item type and you will get a dialog to configure what will happen when the customer orders the item.
-Don’t forget to select DIsplay in Catalog to be make it available.
+Don’t forget to select Display in Catalog to be make it available.

 Fill the description in details and fill ***Request Info*** with the same data you did in the traditional provisioning.